New in Sketch — Multi-paste, better gradients, faster Symbols, and more Learn more

 Sketch’s MCP tools

 The run_code tool is especially powerful.
 Since AI models excel at writing code, they can access the entire SketchAPI — just like a Sketch plugin would.
-This means the AI can automate and control Sketch through scripts with multiple steps, branching, and even error handling.
+This means AI agents can automate and control Sketch through scripts with multiple steps, branching, and even error handling

-If the AI encounters code errors, it can review them, adjust the script, and try again — iterating automatically until the code achieves the intended result.
-You can watch this process unfold or step in at any point, but the AI can often complete the loop entirely on its own.
+If an AI agent encounters code errors, it can review them, adjust the script, and try again — iterating automatically until the code achieves the intended result.
+You can watch this process unfold or step in at any point, but an agent can often complete the loop entirely on its own.

 How to work with Sketch and your AI tool